apple/swift-nio/docs/public-api-changes-NIO1-to-NIO2.md

 - Moved error `ChannelLifecycleError.inappropriateOperationForState` to `ChannelError.inappropriateOperationForState`.
 - Moved all errors in `MulticastError` enum into `ChannelError`.
 - Removed `ChannelError.connectFailed`.
 All errors that triggered this now throw `NIOConnectError` directly.
+- Made `WebSocketOpcode` a struct.
+Removed `WebSocketOpcode.unknownControl` and `WebSocketOpcode.unknownNonControl` values: these should be replaced by simply instantiating `WebSocketOpcode` with the value.